reinderien/inspiration/readme.md

 N = 4<sup>n - 1</sup> ( n ! )

-For given _x_ and _y_ the solution is not unique, nor is there a guarantee of a solution.
-By trivial example, there is no solution for
+For given _x_ and _y_ the solution is not necessarily unique, nor is there necessarily a solution.
+By example, there is no solution for

     x = (1, 1), y = 9